microsoft/weblogic-on-azure/javaee/README.md

 ## Cleaning Up

-Once you are done exploring all aspects of the demo, you should delete the weblogic-cafe-group-`<your suffix>` resource group.
-You can do this by going to the portal, going to resource groups, finding and clicking on weblogic-cafe-group-`<your suffix>` and hitting delete.
+Once you are done exploring all aspects of the demo, you should delete the weblogic-cafe-db-group-`<your suffix>` resource group.
+You can do this by going to the portal, going to resource groups, finding and clicking on weblogic-cafe-db-group-`<your suffix>` and hitting delete.
 This is especially important if you are not using a free subscription!
 If you do keep these resources around (for example to begin your own prototype), you should in the least use your own passwords and make the corresponding changes in the demo code.